Accio/accio.github.io/_pages/outreach.md

    * [Event webpage](https://dmi.unibas.ch/de/aktuelles/vergangene-veranstaltungen/detail/news/perlen-kolloquium-dr-jitao-david-zhang-f-hoffmann-la-roche-ag-basel/)
    * Presentation
      slides: [Mathematics in drug discovery: a practitioner’s view](https://dmi.unibas.ch/fileadmin/user_upload/dmi/Forschung/Mathematik/Perlenkolloquium/colloquium-zhang-20181009-slides.pdf)

-## Teaching
-<a href="#top" style="font-size: 11px;">Back to top</a>

-* In autumn semesters, I teach a undergraduate-level course series, *Applied Mathematics and Informatics in Drug Discovery* (AMIDD), at the Department of Mathematics and Computer Science, University of Basel.
-Check out the material of *Applied Mathematics and Informatics In Drug Discovery* on its website [AMIDD.ch](http://amidd.ch).
-* In spring semesters, I teach an advanced course series, *Mathematical and Computational Biology in Drug Discovery* (MCBDD) as a follow-up course of AMIDD.
-Its material can be found on the course's website [MCBDD.ch](http://mcbdd.ch).
-* In spring semesters, I teach one lecture of the course series *From Novel Targets to Novel Therapeutics* on topics of computational biology and multiscale modelling at the Department of Pharmacy, University of Basel.

-I also give courses on bioinformatics, computational biology, drug discovery, data analysis and programming (as a certified Carpentry trainer) from time to time.
-If you are interested in inviting me to teach, please [contact me](mailto:mail@jdzhang.me?subject=Invitation to teach).

 ## Working with youths
 <a href="#top" style="font-size: 11px;">Back to top</a>